As an Amazon Associate we earn from qualifying purchases. For more info, please check our Disclosure page.

 While there’s plenty to see throughout the year, you do need to take Uruguay’s seasons into account when planning your itinerary.

-If you’re traveling to Uruguay on a budget, you’ll need to avoid the expensive summer months, but if you want to spend your vacation at South America’s longest carnival, the higher price tag is worth it.
+If you’re traveling to Uruguay on a budget, try to avoid the expensive summer months, but if you want to spend your vacation at South America’s longest carnival, the higher price tag is worth it.

 Here’s our guide on the best time to travel to Uruguay!